 From time to time, we may send electronic copies of bulletins and other material to some of our contacts.
 The e-mail software that we use to send electronic copies of bulletins and other ‘non-transactional’ material allows us to collect information about which contacts have received and opened our e-mails.
 It does so by tracking when images and links contained in each email are retrieved and clicked on respectively.
 We collect this information to monitor and improve the effectiveness of the material we send by email.

 You can block the collection of this information by adjusting your e-mail software’s privacy settings to prevent the automatic downloading of images although this can mean that some/all of an email’s content may be unavailable unless you manually select to download the images.
 You can also avoid the collection of this information by choosing not to click on the links.

-The GDPR requires that all data processing must have a ‘lawful’ basis.
+The UK GDPR requires that all data processing must have a ‘lawful’ basis.
 The following lawful basis apply to our processing of the data we collect from you: